 The sting of rejection still lingers in the air.
 It reminds me that I am not good enough, it reminds me that I am not worthy of such an opportunity.
-To move on from this glorious defeat take perseverance.
+To move on from this glorious defeat will take perseverance.

-“Where do we go from here?", that is the question.
-I sit in my bed and question my every desire.
+“Where do we go from here?”
+That is the question.
+I sit in my bed and ponder my every desire.
 “Am I worthy?”
 This is still a question that haunts my existence.
-I can’t go on, I'll go on.
-Now I realize the fault in my argument.
-I treat this new-found realization as a terminal diagnosis, that I’ll never have the opportunity to parade around the campuses that are mere dreams to high-schoolers alike.
+I can’t go on, but I will go on.
+I realize the fault in my argument.
+I treat this newfound realization like a terminal diagnosis, that I’ll never have the opportunity to parade around the campuses that are mere dreams to high-schoolers.
 But I accept this possibility with dignity.
 Does it really matter which university I attend?
-Surely there are more pressing issues in the world than a young cowards doubts.
-My mind wanders into the position I was in only 3 weeks ago.
-Through a book, I experienced the life of a dying man and walked around in his shoes.
+Surely there are more pressing issues in the world than a young coward’s doubts.
+My mind wanders into the position I was in only three weeks ago.
+Through a book, I experienced the life of a dying man and walked in his shoes.
 In these strides, I came to recognize the insignificance of it all.
-The GPAs, the SATs and some other three letter abbreviations that equally shares my disdain.
+The GPAs, the SATs and some other three-letter abbreviations that equally share my disdain.
 In this instant, I came to realize what it felt like to get in the ring and spar with death.

 Now that I look back, I know where I go from here.
 I go forward without a glance elsewhere and focus on the things that truly matter.
-For today is a gift and rejection is nothing but the small root that juts from the ground and causes us to stumble.
+For today is a gift, and rejection is nothing but the small root that juts from the ground and causes us to stumble.
 But still, it is a root that anchors our tree and allows us to grow.

 This piece has been published in Teen Ink’s monthly print magazine.